BMBCh MA(Oxon) MScPH(LSHTM) MFFLM FRCPsych

 We will discuss any diagnosis and explore how it manifests, the practical implications of this, identify needs and strengths, and then agree a treatment plan.
 This will consider a variety of approaches including pharmacological, psychological and lifestyle interventions to help with the key issues, and what the requirements are for follow-up.

-I have an emphasis on being informed by evidence-based treatment, and place significant value on the role of psychological and psychotherapeutic approaches to recovery.
+I have an emphasis on being informed by evidence-based treatment, and place significant value on the role of non-pharmacological lifestyle, psychological and psychotherapeutic approaches to recovery where evidenced.
 This means that I will use literature and up-to-date evidence from clinical studies and respected international standards to formulate a treatment plan.
-This is not restricted to medical only since I may recommend engaging in psychotherapy, for example, as part of your multi-disciplinary care plan.
+This is not restricted to medical treatment only since I may recommend engaging in psychotherapy, for example, as part of your multi-disciplinary care plan.

 As well as my clinical practice I hold (or have held) a number of national and international roles, including:

 I am a Member of the Royal College of Psychiatrists (MRCPsych), and was made a Fellow (FRCPsych) in 2020 in recognition of my exceptional contribution to the field of Psychiatry.
-I nonetheless remain critical of the organisation where I consider that there is dissonance between ours values and it's behaviours.
+I nonetheless remain critical of the organisation where I consider that there is dissonance between my values and its behaviours.

-I am registered with the General Medical Council, the Medical Register of the States of Jersey, and the Medical Register of the States of Guernsey in the Channel Islands, and I am insured to practice from all of these separate jurisdictions globally, except for in the USA.
+I am registered with the General Medical Council, the Medical Register of the States of Jersey, and the Medical Register of the States of Guernsey in the Channel Islands, and I am insured to practice from all of these and other international jurisdictions, except for in the USA.

-I am recognised internationally as an expert within the justice system.
 I am frequently instructed to prepare Expert Psychiatric Reports by the Courts, Prosecution and Defence, litigants in criminal, civil, family, appeal, judicial review and employment proceedings, as well as extradition and deportation cases.
+I also attend prisons abroad to provide inspection advice and support.

-I have been instructed and called to give expert evidence in high profile cases as reported in the national and international media and which have had direct impact on case law (a list is available upon request), and frequently attend Crown Courts around the UK, including the Old Bailey, as well as the Royal Court of Jersey in the Channel Islands.
+I have been instructed and called to give expert evidence in high profile cases as reported in the national and international media and which have had direct impact on case law (a list is available upon request), and frequently attend Crown Courts around the UK, including the Old Bailey, as well as the Royal Court of Jersey in the Channel Islands, and sometimes further afield.

 I compliment my clinical work through active involvement in the Royal College of Psychiatrists, the UK'S professional and training body for psychiatry, and I hold a number of senior executive committee roles across a number of areas, contributing to policy scrutiny and development, education and training, and equity and diversity matters.